octopus-sensing/octopus-sensing/docs/index.rst

 Quick Start
 ===========
-See `Quick Start <https://octopus-sensing.nastaran-saffar.me/quick_start>`_ to learn how to install Octopus-Sensing
+See :ref:`quick_start` to learn how to install Octopus Sensing

 Tutorial
 ========

-See `Tutorial <https://octopus-sensing.nastaran-saffar.me/tutorial>`_ to learn how to use Octopus Sensing.
+See :ref:`tutorial` to learn how to use Octopus Sensing.

 API Reference
 =============

-See `API Reference <https://octopus-sensing.nastaran-saffar.me/api-reference/>`_ for the complete documentation of all the public classes and methods available in Octopus Sensing.
+See :ref:`api_reference` for the complete documentation of all the public classes and methods available in Octopus Sensing.

 Copyright
 =========